Size ranking: 27th

 King Cepheus laid on a sumptuous banquet at his palace to celebrate the wedding.
 But Andromeda had already been promised to Phineus, brother of Cepheus.
 While the celebrations were in progress, Phineus and his followers burst in, demanding that Andromeda be handed over, which Cepheus refused to do.
 The dreadful battle that ensued is described in gory detail by Ovid in Book V of his Metamorphoses.
 Cepheus retired from the scene, muttering that he had done his best, and left Perseus to defend himself.
 Perseus cut down many of his attackers, turning the remainder to stone by showing them the Gorgon’s head.

-The constellation of Cepheus lies near the north celestial pole.
-Its most celebrated star is Delta Cephei, a pulsating supergiant star that varies in brightness every 5.4 days.
-It is the prototype of the Cepheid variable stars that astronomers use for estimating distances in space.
+The constellation’s brightest star is Alpha Cephei, named Alderamin, magnitude 2.5.
+But its most celebrated star is Delta Cephei, a pulsating supergiant that varies in brightness every 5.4 days; it is the prototype of the Cepheid variable stars that astronomers use for estimating distances in space.

 Part of the eastern wall of the Purple Palace Enclosure, aka the Central Palace, passed through Cepheus on its way from Draco to Cassiopeia, but there is no agreement between sources as to which stars were involved.
 For more on this Central Palace, see Ursa Minor.